andreasmihm/dotfiles/README.md

 # Dotfiles

-Gunnar's OS X & Linux (Ubuntu) dotfiles.
+Andreas's OS X & Linux (Ubuntu) dotfiles.

 ## About this project